brianweet/brianweet.github.io/_posts/2017-17-09-trying-out-docker-build-jekyll-blog.md

 comments: true
 ---

+> #### tl;dr
+> * I want to build and run my Jekyll blog using Docker
+> * Docker provides a way to have consistent environments with consistent behaviour
+> * Docker hub has a lot of docker images with all sorts of OSses/languages/tools

 In this blog I'll be taking a look at [Docker](https://www.docker.com/) which I will use to build my blog site.
 The aim is to play around with Docker a bit and understand what it is able to offer.
 The reason to use Docker for this example is that I don't want to install all required tooling on my local machine in order to build my blog.

 <p class="centered-image">